viv-4/k8s-helm/charts/README.md

 When destroying a stateful set PVCs and the underlying PVs are not deleted.
 Consequently any configuration stored on file in a PV will be retained when the deployments are deleted and redeployed as in a development scenario, ( ie helm install > helm uninstall > helm install ).

-Because configurations such as the Etcd master password is randomly generated redeploying will generate a new password as a secret which will not match the secret stored in the etcd PV and the deployment will fail
+Because configurations such as the Etcd master password are randomly generated redeploying with deleteing the stored configuration will result in password mismatches for etcd and the deployment will fail.

+Solution:

+1. Delete all the PVCs as part of the cleanup to ensure a fresh deployment

 ElasticSearch returns an error:
 > max file descriptors [###] for elasticsearch process is too low, increase to at least [65535]